How to Make Beautiful Royal Icing Roses

 - All of the roses on this cake stand were made with thick royal icing.
 Do you see how different they look?

-- The reason some of the roses look like they don’t have strong petals is because I rushed as I made them.
+- The reason some of the roses look like they don’t have strong petals is that I rushed as I made them.
 You might be wondering what that means so I’ll explain.

 - If you watch the video you’ll see me pipe this purple rose.
 As I work my way around the layers, you’ll see the icing start to weaken and flatten itself out.
 It’s kind of like you’ve decorated a cookie and you want the icing to dry flat so you jiggle it.
 Right?
 Well, when you keep piping petals on a rose when the center is wet, you’re moving the icing.
 When you move the icing it will fall flat.